Leading conservative Bob Vander Plaats endorses Randy Feenstra in his Iowa 4th challenge to Steve King

 In his endorsement, Vander Plaats also lauded Feenstra for his accomplishments on other issues, including the role he played as chairman of the powerful Senate Ways & Means Committee in crafting a tax reform package.

-The endorsement comes on the heels of the FaMiLY Leader's annual Summit last week in Des Moines.
-The event, which the organization says encourage Christians to engage in Christ-centered cultural transformation that “thinks bigger” than politics and elections to impact not just government, but also churches, families, and individual lives, draws national politicians and other prominent leaders in a variety of fields.
+The endorsement comes on the heels of The Family Leader's annual Summit last week in Des Moines.
+The event, which the organization says encourages Christians to engage in Christ-centered cultural transformation that “thinks bigger” than politics and elections to impact not just government, but also churches, families, and individual lives, draws national politicians and other prominent leaders in a variety of fields.